-North Korea, US face new dynamic with South Korea's new leader
+Election brings new North Korea-US dynamic

 "I don't think they're popping the champagne bottles because there's a whole set of difficulties that come with North Korea being engaged.
 In some ways it's a bigger stress on their system.
 They're very good at dealing with hostility and they know how to be isolated.
 It's harder for their system to have dialogue and cooperation," said John Delury, a professor at Yonsei University's Graduate School of International Relations.

-Kim has only dealt with conservatives in South Korea since taking power 2011.
+North Korea's Kim has only dealt with conservatives in South Korea since taking power in 2011.
 Facing a more approachable adversary will be different.

-It also may help North Korea get a seat at the negotiating table, something US Secretary of State Rex Tillerson said could only happen when "conditions are right."
+It also may help North Korea get a seat at the negotiating table, something US Secretary of State Rex Tillerson said could happen only when "conditions are right."

-Moon was an integral part of the "Sunshine Policy" of increased engagement with North Korea while serving as former President Roh Moo-hyun's chief of staff.
+Moon was an integral part of the "Sunshine Policy" of increased engagement with North Korea while he served as former President Roh Moo-hyun's chief of staff.

 Sunshine Policy